Programs and Services

 Emergency Medical Services (the ambulance service available by calling 911) provides quality care and transport for the sick and injured.

-Four of the 16 services of the Region are involved in varying degrees of care within hospitals, health centres, and Long Term Care facilities.
+Five of the 16 services of the Region are involved in varying degrees of care within hospitals, health centres, and Long Term Care facilities.

 Ambulance Service is provided in the following centres: Estevan, Carnduff, Stoughton, Oxbow, Weyburn, Lampman, Pangman, Bengough, Coronach, Fillmore, Carlyle, Redvers, Maryfield, Wawota, Kipling and Radville.